JoanneLongeville/JoanneLongeville/README.md

-# Hi 👋 I'm Joanne, welcome on my GitHub
+# ⭐ Welcome on my GitHub ⭐

 Looking for 1 year apprenticeship in software development (4 days enterprise/1 day school)